by Valeria Calderoni

 First of all, we share a collective unanswered question, among other things: are we or aren’t we The Doom Generation?
 Those who grew up “knowing they will see the end of the world”, as Jordan (James Duval), one of the protagonists of The Doom Generation, asks at one point in the movie?
 There’s definitely some truth behind this seemingly melodramatic question.
 Nowadays many would at least agree that the future doesn’t look especially promising for a variety of obvious reasons (climate change, the newfound vigor of populism, racism and homophobia, the crisis of democracy, and so on).
 Even before the latest developments, we had realized that things weren’t quite going the way we had expected, or maybe they were going exactly the way we had feared they would.
 The world turned out to be much more complex than we thought, and it’s not going to get any easier.

-The Doom Generation (and other “anti-coming of age” movies filled with existential dread) came out, schools, parents, and the media – especially TV, of course – were still busy telling teenagers and kids of the wealthy western world that they could be “everything they wanted to be when they grew up” – as long as they studied hard in school, never broke written and unwritten rules, and bought the right products.
+We should have known that, but we were not prepared.
+When The Doom Generation (and other “anti-coming of age” movies filled with existential dread) came out, schools, parents, and the media – especially TV, of course – were still busy telling teenagers and kids of the wealthy western world that they could be “everything they wanted to be when they grew up” – as long as they studied hard in school, never broke written and unwritten rules, and bought the right products.
 The oldest among us entered adult life when the elaborate system of deception built by capitalism to promote itself as the only viable option started to manifest its faults even among the members of the most comfortable social classes – and it became clear that the path laid down for us was paved with wrong assumptions, wild guesses and wishful thinking.

 I’m not here to point fingers, but rather to understand and move on.
 We can’t really blame our parents and teachers for telling us that by doing well in school we would “make it” in life.
 At the time it was true – but now education no longer makes a difference on its own.
 Resilience, hard work and discipline in particular make a great deal of difference, but we haven’t got plenty of that stuff.
 When it comes to our parents, I’m always inclined to think that they did their best and they gave us everything they could, but it was probably way too much.
 They worked hard, but in most cases we never had to.